Chymyst/chymyst-core/docs/chymyst02.md

 The blocking molecule `f` carries a value of type `Unit`; the reply value is of type `Int`.
 (These types can be arbitrary, just as for non-blocking molecules.)

-The runtime engine treats an injection of a blocking molecule in a special way:
+The runtime engine treats an emission of a blocking molecule in a special way:

-1. The injection call such as `f()` will insert `f()` into the soup.
+1. The emission call such as `f()` will insert `f()` into the soup.
-2. The injecting process (which can be another reaction body or any other code) will be blocked until _some reaction can consume_ the newly injected molecule `f()`.
+2. The emitting process (which can be another reaction body or any other code) will be blocked until _some reaction can consume_ the newly emitted molecule `f()`.
-3. Once such a reaction starts, this reaction's body will **reply to the blocking molecule** -- that is, send a reply value back to the injecting process.
+3. Once such a reaction starts, this reaction's body will **reply to the blocking molecule** -- that is, send a reply value back to the emitting process.
-4. Once the reply value has been received, the injecting process is unblocked.
+4. Once the reply value has been received, the emitting process is unblocked.
 To this process, the reply value appears to be the value returned by the function call `f()`.

 Sending a reply value is a special feature available only within reactions that consume blocking molecules.
 We call this feature the **reply action**.